W. J. ZENG - F.A.Q.

 Q: Quantum computing is getting a lot of buzz and money.
 Has any quantum computer so far performed a computation?
 That is, taken some inputs and given a meaningful (and useful) output or response?

-When it comes to performing a valuable computation, we recently released some work on the required resources for derivative pricing [7] and there are there are other examples in chemistry [8] [9] and prime factorization [10].
+An example of this is in random circuit sampling [research paper] [overview article].
+I'd hesitate to say this was a useful calcuation, though it may have application to generating certifiable random numbers.
+I co-wrote a short blog post about what the supremacy calculation does that covers the main idea using some short Python snippets.
+When asking about milestones for quantum computer performance, clear terminology is important.
+I wrote a short, useful taxonomy in this post.
+When it comes to performing a valuable computation, I've done some work on the required resources for derivative pricing [7] and there are there are other examples in chemistry [8] [9] and prime factorization [10].
 Our whitepaper (esp.
 Figure 2) summarizes lots of the current literature around resource estimates for different applications.
 We're aiming to have a live version of these captured at metriq.info/progress.
 Note that there is much left to discover in applying quantum computers.
 I am optimistic that these resource requirements will continue to decrease.

 Q: When will quantum computers break RSA?